 A key part of Vroom's operating philosophy is ensuring that employees are learning and developing.
-We offer a number of developmental programs in addition to standard training on compliance-oriented topics.
+We offer a number of developmental programs in addition to standard training on compliance-oriented topics such as our Non-Discrimination and Anti-Harassment Policy and Whistleblower Policy.
 Offerings include content on managing bias, providing effective feedback, utilizing compensation tools, thoughtful self-evaluation, and skills training.
 We also prioritize ongoing communication with our employees and encourage employees to provide input into Vroom's daily operations.
 In addition to our periodic engagement surveys and formal feedback tool, Vroom has implemented the following systems designed to improve communication and feedback to and from employees: